redbadger/awesome-badger/_posts/2020-05-07-understanding-javascript-objects-and-arrays.md

 > IMPORTANT
 >
-> The elements of an Array object are nothing more than a specially named subset of that object's properties
+> The elements of an Array object are nothing more than a special subset of object properties, where the element names are the string representations of numerical indices.

 ### What the Array `.length` Property Does Not Mean...

-The `.length` property of an array does not always return the expected value.
-For instance:
+The `.length` property of an array ***does not*** necessarily return the number of elements you expect to find in an array.
+For instance, consider this little snippet:

 ```javascript
 // Create an empty array